devopsdojoconsortium/dojoconsortium.org/content/en/Metrics/code-coverage.md

 ## Guardrail Metrics

-Metrics to use in combination with this metric to prevent unintended consequences.
+Test coverage should never be used as a goal or an indicator of application health.
+Measure outcomes.
+If testing is poor, the following metrics will show poor results.

-- [Defect rates](../defect-rate) will increase as poor quality tests are created to meet coverage targets.
+- [Defect Rates](../defect-rate) will increase as poor-quality tests are created to meet coverage targets that do not reliably catch defects.
-- [Development Cycle Time](../development-cycle-time) can increase with additional development time dedicated to chasing the coverage metric.
+- [Development Cycle Time](../development-cycle-time) will increase as more emphasis is placed on improper testing methods (manual functional testing, testing teams, etc.) to overcome the lack of reliable tests.